 - Do you serve different sections of the population?

-- What types of events do you host?
+- What types of events or programs do you host?

 - Do you raise money to benefit a specific organization?